gonzaloan/flask_micro/README.md

 # Flash Micro-Web-Framework Challenge

-This repo is for the flask micro web framework challenge.
+This repo is for the flask micro web framework challenge for **Service Rocket** application.
+My name is Gonzalo Muñoz (gonzaloan.munoz@gmail.com)

 ## Build and deploy in local environment